 1. Increase social media buzz

 The days of social media being a B2C-only marketing tool are long gone.
 In the report, 53% of respondents said social media played a role in assessing new technologies and tools.
 Of the people using social media, 38% said they use it to ask for suggestions and recommendations from other users, and a whopping 73% use it to browse existing discussions of the product (on sites like LinkedIn and Quora).
+Consider Buzzoid to get more Instagram followers and rise to the top of the explore page with their quality, real likes.

 Encouraging your advocates to share your content and join in discussions can help your brand become a part of the conversation organically.
 Links are more likely to be clicked if they’re shared by a real person.
 Also, responses in a discussion forums will be seen as more legitimate when they come from a peer—instead of someone who works for your company.